1994-munk/airbnb-clone-project/README.md

 💡 Want to Contribute?
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

-✨ *Made with teamwork, coffee ☕, and just a little bit of chaos 🤪
+✨ “Built with teamwork, code, and just enough chaos to keep the bookings flowing 🏡📅”